aquilesC/aquiles.me/content/The problem with people in positions of power in academia.md

 Even if people hide the names of the applicants, they will fall prey of [[the myth of the double blind]], which lacks acknowledging that men and women are not operating in a leveled playing field.

 And people in position of power in academia appear at different stages and with different roles.
-It may be a reviewer, but it may also be a conference organizer (see: [[202011271124]] and [[limit the number of male speakers in conferences]]).
+It may be a reviewer, but it may also be a conference organizer (see: [[women are half the population, not a minority]] and [[limit the number of male speakers in conferences]]).

 A generalized issue, I believe, is that most men in positions of power do not stop to think, reflect, engage in meaningful discussions, nor seek external help.
 Which is completely in line with the idea that [[if you are the problem, you can't be the solution]].